 This course gives an introduction to commonly used models of credit risk.
-Credit risk is the risk of loss due to a debtor's non-payment of a bond or a loan.
-Models of default risk of a single counterparty are studied, and then extended to the case of portfolios of bond or loans.
-The major complication with portfolios is the correlation of defaults.
+Credit risk is the risk of loss when a debtor fails to honor a financial obligation.
+We study models of default risk of a single counterparty, which we then extend to the case of portfolios of bond or loans.
+The major complication with portfolios is default dependence.
 A widely used tool to deal with it, Copula distributions, is introduced.
-Regulation of credit risk in the Basel II Accord and its transition to Basel III is presented briefly.
-Finally, devices to mitigate credit risk, in particular credit derivatives are discussed.
+We briefly present the current regulation of credit risk in the Basel III Accord.
+Finally, we introduce devices to mitigate credit risk, in particular credit derivatives, including models to price these instruments.